verrazzano/docs/content/en/docs/operations/console/_index.md

 ---
 title: "Verrazzano Console"
-description: "Use its intuitive user interface to interact with applications and configurations of your Verrazzano environment."
+description: "Use its intuitive user interface to interact with applications and configurations in your Verrazzano environment."
 weight: 11
 draft: false
 ---